By Matt Gibson and Erin Marissa Russell

 Plants found in a nursery that are labeled, “certified organic,” are grown without the use of synthetic products, such as chemically-based pesticides, herbicides, fungicides, and fertilizers.
 Any plant that is without an organic label is pretty much guaranteed to have been treated with some type of synthetic product during the propagation of the plant.

-The USDA (United States Department of Agriculture) has very strict standards that must be met in order for a plant to bear the “certified organic” label.
-The USDA performs an annual review of all companies producing such plants to ensure that they are continuing to use the accepted methods of organic production.
+The USDA (United States Department of Agriculture) has very strict standards that must be met in order for a plant to bear the certified organic seal.
+The U.S. department of agriculture performs an annual review of all companies producing such plants to ensure that they are continuing to use the accepted methods of organic production.

 Organic and Conventional Benefits & Drawbacks

-Organic plants usually cost a bit more than plants grown by conventional methods and tend to be a bit smaller in size.
+Organic plants usually have higher prices than plants grown by conventional methods and tend to be a bit smaller in size.
 The methods used to grow organic plants are more labor-intensive and often require more space to produce the same number of plants compared to conventional nurseries.

 Non-organic plants can usually be grown to larger sizes in containers by using synthetic fertilizers compared to organic potted plants which are raised with all-natural fertilizers.
 Non-organic nurseries are often responsible for polluting waterways by using tremendous amounts of herbicides, pesticides, and fertilizers.

 It takes significant chemical inputs to grow gigantic plants in small containers and to make them bloom like crazy before they ever get placed in the ground.
 The downside is that once it is planted in the ground, it is no longer in the artificial soil environment that it was accustomed to and dependent on, and its growth may likely suffer because of this.
 These plants also tend to be root-bound which can add to the shock of transplanting.